NorfairKing/smos/smos-docs-site/content/pages/current-versions.markdown

 ---

-Smos' Data format and API are versioned.
+Smos' data format and API are versioned.

 On this page you can find the current version and supported versions of the latest release.